teyinlml/minliangliu.github.io/_pages/teaching.md

 * **M. Liu**, L. Liang, and W. Sun.
 2017. *Journal of the Mechanical Behavior of Biomedical Materials*. [[Link](https://www.sciencedirect.com/science/article/pii/S1751616117301893)]

 B4.
 Comparison of *in vivo*-identified (from CT images) vs *ex vivo*-fitted (from tissue testing) hyperelastic properties.
-* Using an improved version of MRDS approach, we estimated *in vivo* aortic tissue hyperelastic properties of two ATAA patients from pre-operative gated CT scans.
-For comparison, corresponding surgically-resected aortic wall tissue samples were obtained and subjected to planar biaxial tests.
+* Using an improved version of MRDS approach, we estimated *in vivo* hyperelastic properties of two ATAA patients from pre-operative gated CT scans.
+For comparison, corresponding surgically-resected aortic tissue samples were obtained and subjected to planar biaxial tests.
 Relatively close matches were achieved for the *in vivo*-identified and *ex vivo*-fitted stress-stretch responses.

 <p align="center">
 <img src="https://minliangliu.github.io//images/validation.PNG" width="873" height="358" />